About the Researcher

 Karen Ellis Image

 Karen Ellis is an independent researcher and the founder of Glass Ceiling Ventures LLC.
-Her work focuses on the strategic responses of high-performing women who experience workplace bullying, with particular attention to how execution approach affects career, health, and professional outcomes.
+Her work focuses on the strategic responses of high-performing women who experience workplace bullying, with particular attention to how execution visibility is associated with career, health, and professional outcomes.Ā

 Karen holds a Master of Science in Education with a concentration in Educational Administration.
-Her professional background spans economic development, organizational leadership, and community engagement, including having served on the following advisory boards:
+Her professional background spans education, economic development, organizational leadership, and workforce development, including having served on the following advisory boards:

 • Saint Louis University Urban Planning & Development